-- Try phrases like "app competition" or "apps for social good" - Include your state name for local ideas or competitions
+- · General web search using Google or Bing - Try phrases like "app competition" or "apps for social good" - Include your state name for local ideas or competitions

 Brainstorming App Ideas

 After teams have found and reveiwed enough apps, give them roughly 10 minutes to complete the Brainstorming section of this activity.
 This brainstorming activity can also be done with Post It notes.
 Students can write down their ideas like they have done in previous grouping exercises, then as a team select the top 3-6 ideas and record them on their activity guide.